 If you can answer any of these questions relating to your loved ones on drugs or alcohol, you may need help.

 Where can I find the right level of treatment?

 If you or a loved on needs to be assessed for outpatient counseling or inpatient (hospitalization) we can help in determining the appropriate level of help necessary to address your situation.
-The Right Step – San Antonio will discuss your situation with you and if you would prefer a clinical evaluation, one can be administered.
+Positive Recovery – San Antonio will discuss your situation with you and if you would prefer a clinical evaluation, one can be administered.

 What can I do to help someone I care about?

 A few things: